shravika66/Decision-Tree-Algorithm/README.md

 **Finding important features**

-You are finding important features or selecting features in the Red Wine dataset Train the model using train set and find prediction on the train set
+We are finding important features or selecting features in the Red Wine dataset.
+Train the model using train set and find prediction on the train set.
 ```
 from sklearn import ensemble
 gbc = ensemble.RandomForestClassifier()